<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 New call-to-action

-While the DR650 is notoriously soft and unrefined from the showroom floor, it doesn't take much time or money to convert one of these old warhorses into an impressively capable off-roader.
+While the DR650 is notoriously soft from the showroom floor, it doesn't take much time or money to convert one of these old warhorses into an impressively capable off-roader or mini-ADV.

 Drz 650 dual sport motorcycle waiting it's turn to cross a river in Bolivia.
-"This river crossing on our Bolivia tour is no match for the DRZ 650"
+"This river crossing on our Bolivia tour is no match for the DR 650"

 The big Suzuki has enjoyed a 30+ year production run and counting, remaining almost entirely unchanged since it first launched in 1996.